You are currently viewing Ethel M Chocolate Factory and Botanical Cactus GardensPin

 As a bonus, they give out free samples after the tour so you can try some of the best chocolate in Las Vegas.
 We decided to also pick up a couple of extra chocolate bars at the store for gifts.

 What kind of chocolate do you prefer?
-We’re both dark chocolate people, but if we’ll take milk chocolate (or any chocolate for that matter) if it’s free.
+We’re both dark chocolate people, but we’ll take milk chocolate (or any chocolate) if it’s free.

 Botanical Cactus Gardens